deepmodeling/deepmd-kit/doc/data/data-conv.md

  6.737  1.554 -5.587 -2.803  0.062  2.222
 -1.968 -0.163  1.020 -0.225 -0.789  0.343
 ```
 This `force.raw` contains 3 frames with each frame having the forces of 2 atoms, thus it has 3 lines and 6 columns.
 Each line provides all the 3 force components of 2 atoms in 1 frame.
 The first three numbers are the 3 force components of the first atom, while the second three numbers are the 3 force components of the second atom.
 The coordinate file `coord.raw` is organized similarly.
-In `box.raw`, the 9 components of the box vectors should be provided on each line.
+In `box.raw`, the 9 components of the box vectors should be provided on each line in the order `XX XY XZ YX YY YZ ZX ZY ZZ`.
 In `virial.raw`, the 9 components of the virial tensor should be provided on each line in the order `XX XY XZ YX YY YZ ZX ZY ZZ`.
 The number of lines of all raw files should be identical.

 We assume that the atom types do not change in all frames.
 It is provided by `type.raw`, which has one line with the types of atoms written one by one.
 The atom types should be integers.
 For example the `type.raw` of a system that has 2 atoms with 0 and 1:
 ```bash